Massive wave propagation near null infinity: Introduction

 $\varrho^{-2} \mathsf{m}^2$ is too large as $\varrho \to 0$ to be an unweighted edge operator.
-Nevertheless, $\square+\mathsf{m}^2$ can be regarded as an unweighted ``double edge'' (abbreviated ``de'' for short) operator.
-The double edge operators were introduced in \cite{LauterMoroianu}, and we refer to this work for a discussion of the double edge calculus in a setting without corners.
-In the $d=1$ case, the de-differential operators are just sc-differential operators, but the angular derivatives arising in the $d\geq 2$ case are required to vanish to an extra order.
-That the angular derivatives in $\square+\mathsf{m}^2$ have this property is the ultimate reason why one must work with the de-calculus instead of the sc-calculus at null infinity.

-A key point is that the de-calculus is, like the sc-calculus, under symbolic control.
+Nevertheless, $\square+\mathsf{m}^2$ can be regarded as an unweighted ``double edge'' (abbreviated ``de'' for short) operator. \end{itemize} The double edge operators were introduced by Lauter \& Moroianu in \cite{LauterMoroianu}, and we refer to this work for a discussion of the double edge calculus in a setting without corners.
+A key feature is that the de-calculus is, like the sc-calculus, under symbolic control.
 This means that de-$\Psi$DOs are controlled via a suitable notion of principal symbol modulo compact errors.
-Standard symbolic constructions from the theory of Kohn--Nirenberg $\Psi$DOs on compact manifolds go through with straightforward modifications. \end{itemize}
+Standard symbolic constructions from the theory of Kohn--Nirenberg pseudodifferential operators on compact manifolds go through with straightforward modifications.

+In the $d=1$ case, the de- structure at null infinity is just the sc- structure at null infinity: